Skip to navigation Skip to content

 For quality checking:

-- document error is when a Service Officer has processed the transaction and has not detected that the original paperwork was incomplete or contained insufficient information to support the action taken
+• document error is when a Service Officer has processed the transaction and has not detected that the original paperwork was incomplete or does not hold enough details to support the action taken

-- processing error is when a Service Officer has processed or entered information incorrectly which does not match the original paperwork submitted
+• processing error is when a Service Officer has processed or entered details incorrectly which do not match the original paperwork submitted

 Recording and reporting results

-Errors should be identified during the quality checking process (post-checks) by following the steps outlined in the program quality checking procedure.
+Errors should be identified during the quality checking process (post-checks) by following the steps in the program quality checking procedure.
+See Medicare claims and eligibility quality checking.

 All quality checking results (post-checks) are reported to executives and relevant stakeholders each month.